 33. Ethically see Animals and Learn About Conservation

 The Alaska Wildlife Conservation Center is a large outdoor rescue and rehabilitation center for Alaskan wildlife.
-Take a leisurely walk outdoors and get up close and personal with bear, moose, lynx, and eagle that call the center home.
+Take a leisurely walk outdoors and get up close and personal with bears, moose, lynx, and eagle that call the center home.
 You’ll also see plenty of temporary animals such as elk, bison, or baby animals being rehabilitated for release.
-This is a great center doing a lot of conservation in Alaska, and I recommend this over the zoo any day.
+This is a great center doing a lot of conservation in Alaska.

 34. Visit Wolf Song of Alaska